 Positive Behaviour Support

-Principles underpinning this positive behaviour approach promote high expectations for all students in Catholic schools through the understanding that:
+Principles underpinning this positive behaviour approach promote high expectations for all students at St. Thomas the Apostle through the understanding that:

 - The safety of all students is a priority

 - Expert teacher practice is critical to student learning success

 - Leadership is committed and provides clear direction

 - Schools work in partnership with parents and the wider community

 Our School wide expectations are linked to our School’s strategic intent:

 Every child is known and connected to their community, every child is safe and engaged in their learning and every child experience explicit teaching at their identified point of need.

 These are also linked to the Personal and Social Capability of the Victorian Curriculum.
 Other approaches and strategies are implemented to support the whole school approach including elements of Choice Theory & Reality Therapy Principles.

 Positive Behaviour History at St Thomas the Apostle: